TNRIS/lake-gallery/README.md

 It is suggested to use your locally configured AWS CLI when working locally.
 If this is already set up, you can ignore the AWS Key & Secret in the secrets.py file.
 If not, you will need to populate them in secrets.py and uncomment these parameters within the app's settings.py

 ## Develop
-* `cd ./lakegallery` and run `python mange.py runserver` to run the app locally.
+1. `cd ./lakegallery` and run `make run-dev` to run the app locally and reference local static files.
 Will be available at `localhost:8000`.
+Media files will still be referenced from the production S3 bucket.

+## Production Build
-* The app pulls/references all static files for all apps from the configured S3 bucket.
+In production, the app pulls/references all static files for all apps from the configured S3 bucket.
+Run **Deploy** Step 1 to upload push local static files into S3. **VERY DANGEROUS** if app is currently deployed as you will be overwriting the production static files!
-  * This means that when adding new, removing unused, or editing existing files requires running `python manage.py collectstatic` for those changes to be available (even in local builds).
-  * This also means that if the app is in production, running this will overwrite the same files used in production. **NOT GOOD** and will need to be re-setup in the future to avoid this possibility.
+1. `cd ./lakegallery` and run `make run-prod` to run the app locally and reference prod s3 static files.
+Will be available at `localhost:8000`.

+## Deploy
+1. `cd ./lakegallery` and run `make push-static` to compile all static files and overwrite those in S3. **VERY DANGEROUS** if app is currently deployed as you will be overwriting the production static files!

 ## Notes